czmirek/czmirek.github.io/content/posts/stop-with-ddd-evangelism.md

 }
 ```

-For me the simple code above is already loosing clarity about the domain because the aggregate root is just a single class.
-Some domain entities tend to be very complex and with all the Handle methods the code can easily grow to too many lines of code.
+For me the code above is already getting less readable.
+Some aggregate roots tend to be very complex and with all the Handle methods the code can easily grow to too many lines of code.

 ES includes more complications.